 Are you ready to gain skills to grow high-quality organic tomato seed for your own farm or to sell under a seed contract?
 Or maybe you want to brush up on your existing skills ahead of the tomato-growing season?
-OSA and our Tomato Organic Management and Improvement Project (TOMI) partners are offering two new resources to walk growers through the process through a new Tomato Seed Production Guide available for free download and a virtual training webinar on April 20th.
+OSA and our Tomato Organic Management and Improvement Project (TOMI) partners are offering two new resources to walk growers through the process through a new Tomato Seed Production Guide available for free download and a virtual training webinar.

 Tomato Seed Production Guide